-Treatment for Older Drinkers
+Alcoholism Treatment for Older Adults

 - Older adults generally respond very well to treatment.
 They tend to have better outcomes than younger adults getting similar treatment.

-- There is some evidence that late onset problem drinkers have better treatment compliance and better outcomes than early onset drinkers.2
+- There is some evidence that late-onset problem drinkers have better treatment compliance and better outcomes than early-onset drinkers.2